Elonius/BoeingSocialResponsibility/BoeingPresentation.md

 -->

 # Corprate Beliefs - Diversity and Inclusion
 The company's commitment to diversity means providing a work environment for all employees that is

-- welcoming
+-welcoming
-- respectful
+-respectful
-- engaging
+-engaging
 with opportunities for personal and professional development.

 <!-- ^ Talking points ^